happon/NIST-800-61-Rev.2-Computer-Security-Incident-Handling-Guide-In-Japanese/324_Incident Analysis.md

 From an evidentiary standpoint, it is preferable to have consistent timestamps in logs—for example, to have three logs that show an attack occurred at 12:07:01 a.m., rather than logs that list the attack as occurring at 12:07:01, 12:10:35, and 11:07:06.

- Maintain and Use a Knowledge Base of Information.
+■ **Maintain and Use a Knowledge Base of Information.

 The knowledge base should include information that handlers need for referencing quickly during incident analysis.